 - 4 cups baby arugula

-- ½ to ¾ cup grated Pecorino (or Parmesan) cheese, plus more for serving (optional)
+- ¾ cup grated Pecorino (or Parmesan) cheese, plus more for serving (optional)

 - Bring a large pot of salted water to a boil.
 Cook the pasta according to package instructions.

-- Meanwhile, drain and rinse the white beans and place them in a large bowl with the arugula.
-Add zest and juice of the lemon into the bowl; add 1 tablespoon olive oil, 1 teaspoon kosher salt, and black pepper.
+- Meanwhile, drain and rinse the cannellini beans and place them in a large bowl with 4 cups arugula.
+Add zest and juice of the lemon to the bowl, then add 1 tablespoon olive oil, 1 teaspoon kosher salt, and a few grinds of black pepper.
 Toss gently to combine all flavors.

-- When pasta is done, drain it.
-Add it immediately to the large bowl with beans and arugula along with oil and cheese; stir to combine.
-The warm pasta will wilt the arugula and warm the beans.
-Serve immediately, topped with more shredded cheese, salt, pepper, olive oil and or/lemon zest if desired.
+- When pasta is done, drain it and add immediately to the large bowl with beans and arugula.
+Add another 1 tablespoon olive oil and ¾ cup Pecorino cheese and stir to combine (the warm pasta will wilt the arugula and warm the beans).